WHY GENTLE SLEEP TRAINING IS REALLY IMPORTANT

 It’s every need has been taken care of before he or she is even aware that they have a need.

 Sounds have been gentle and soft, even loud bangs are not loud bangs in the womb.
-Babies live in a perfect temperature without the need to ever feel hungry.
+Babies live in a perfect temperature and environment without the need to ever feel hungry.

 They have been comfortably growing inside you only to one day be served an eviction notice and be thrust into a world of loud noise and bright colors.